exercism/r/exercises/concept/crow-cab/.docs/hints.md

 ## 3. Get Manhattan Distance

-- This is the total number of blocks traveled by the cab following the grid lines.
+- Remeber, this is the total number of intersections (not including the starting intersection) passed through by the cab while following the grid lines.
 - Your function `driver_directions` can be helpful.
-- Other functions that may be helpful are [`Re()` and `Im()][complex-ref].
+- Other functions that may be helpful are [`Re()` and `Im()`][complex-ref].

 ## 4. Get "As the Crow Flies" Distance

 - This is the straight-line distance between the two intersections.
-- You can think of this as the hypotenuse to the Manhattan distance.
+- You can think of this as the hypotenuse of the path traced by a Manhattan distance with one turn.
+- This is also known as the [Euclidean distance][euclid-ref] (aka L2 norm).
 - Yor function `driver_directions` can be helpful.
-- See the Introduction for another function that can optionally be used.
+- See the Introduction for another complex number function that can optionally be used to find the magnitude.

 ## 5. Get Crow Directions